FHU/2023-os-memes/post_template.md

 ---
-title:
+title: Turn Around Meme
-author:
+author: Addison Adcock
-image:
+image: images/turnaround_vs_fairness_meme.png
-chapter:
+chapter: Chapter 7
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+There has to be a balance between fairness and turnaround time because performance and fairness are at odds with each other.